Talha-Ijaz-Qureshi/personalsite/README.md

 # Welcome to My Playground.
-I'm tal and is my personal website, you'll find information about me and my projects and initiatives I take and will instigate.
-Enjoy.
+I'm tal and is my personal website, here you'll find information about me.